 Part of the HVAC System as a Whole

 Freeze protection valves do not work alone.
-They are part of a complete HVAC or water-heating system that includes pumps, controls, piping, and other safety devices.
+They are part of a complete HVAC valve system that includes pumps, controls, piping, and other safety devices.
 Proper coordination between system components is necessary to ensure stable operation and effective freeze protection.

 For this reason, selecting a supplier that understands HVAC applications and provides application-specific solutions is important.
-Manufacturers such as Jiaxing Legom Technology Co., Ltd. offer freeze protection valves designed for both heat pump circulation systems and sanitary water applications, along with other HVAC components.
+Jiaxing Legom Technology Co., Ltd. offers freeze protection valves designed for both heat pump circulation systems and sanitary water applications, along with other HVAC components.